semerdjianmary/semerdjianmary.github.io/_pages/about.md

 Also, I love to visit the desert and mountains.

-My favorite hiking places were the Armenian mountains, Mount Sinai, and camel trekking in the Sahara desert.
+My favorite hiking places were the Armenian mountains, Mount Sinai, and camel trekking in the Sahara and Arabian desert.

 I love to explore new places and I love to meet new people, and if you're reading this, then nice to meet you!